Skip to content

-No matter if you own a home, manage a property, or run a business, being on top of asbestos safety is a must.
-So, reach out to SE Asbestos Surveys today for top-notch asbestos sampling and management surveys.
+Whether you own a home, manage a property, or run a business, asbestos safety should be your top priority.
+Contact SE Asbestos Surveys today for expert management surveys and reliable sampling services.

-Our friendly experts will walk you through the process, making sure your place is safe and asbestos-free.
-Your peace of mind starts with a thorough asbestos check from SE Asbestos Surveys.
+Our friendly team will guide you through the process.
+We ensure your property is safe and free from asbestos.
+Start your journey to peace of mind with a thorough asbestos management survey from SE Asbestos Surveys.

 Get in touch today to find out more about our asbestos management surveys.

-If you suspect the presence of asbestos or need to comply with safety regulations, an asbestos management survey is a proactive step to safeguard your property.
+If you suspect asbestos in your property or need to meet safety regulations, getting an asbestos management survey is a proactive step to protect your environment.

-In the UK, asbestos surveyors do not need to be UKAS (United Kingdom Accreditation Service) accredited by law.
-However, UKAS accreditation is considered a mark of quality and competence in the asbestos surveying industry.
-The Health and Safety Executive (HSE) recognizes the importance of accreditation as a means of ensuring the reliability and quality of asbestos surveying services.
+In the UK, asbestos surveyors are not legally required to have UKAS (United Kingdom Accreditation Service) accreditation.
+However, UKAS accreditation shows quality in the industry.
+The Health and Safety Executive (HSE) values this accreditation for reliable surveying services.

 What are the requirements for managing asbestos?